 Offer Working from Home

-More and more companies are starting to offer working from home, or remote working as a standard option.
+More and more companies are starting to offer to work from home, or remote working as a standard option.
 There are a number of benefits.
 Not only does it cut down on office space and the costs involved in catering to all your employees in terms of space, but it can also increase employee morale.
 Many people prefer to work from home as it reduces stress (the lack of commute) and gives a better work-life balance.
 Make sure you still offer a space for employees to work in though as remote working is not for everybody.

 Sort the Wheat from the Chaff

 Nobody likes thinking about underperforming employees and taking the necessary steps to manage that but, unfortunately, it’s a fact of life when you own and manage your own company.
 If people aren’t pulling their weight then you need to deal with it.
-You can either choose to terminate their contract, although you might want to seek professional guidance before considering dismissal in order to avoid an employee tribunal.
+You can either choose to terminate their contract, although you might want to seek professional guidance before considering dismissal in order to avoid an employment tribunal.
 Another option is to work with the employee to improve their performance and give them the support they need to make a better contribution.

 Studies have shown that improved working conditions increase staff productivity, so having a nicer office can enhance your employee’s performances.
 If finances are tight and investing in new furniture isn’t an option, just a spring clean and a reshuffle can boost everyone’s spirits.
 You can also purchase some desk plants.
-Not only is this good for the environment, but they will brighten everyone’s mood.
+Not only is this good for the environment, but it will brighten everyone’s mood.